Visting Le Sentier des Voyageurs / Voyageurs Pathway, Gatineau, Québec / Quebec: Fine Vistas Across the River

 The Downtown area of Gatineau — Québec's fourth largest city — is among the most scenic parts of the Région de la capitale nationale / National Capital Region.
 Le Promenade des Voyageurs / Voyageurs Pathway (1) is a cycle path which runs 30 kilometres around Gatineau, Aylmer and Ottawa, and offers a variety of scenes around the built and landscaped enviroment, but when it is in proximity with the Pont du Portage / Portage Bridge, its views over the Rivière des Outaouais / Ottawa River are truly spectacular.

-Closed to motor vehicles, the herbaceous Promenade des Voyageurs / Voyageurs Pathway close to the Pont du Portage / Portage Bridge offers a superb vantage point from whch to pause and take in both the expanse of the waters of the Rivière des Outaouais / Ottawa River and also the Colline du Parlement / Parliament Hill on the prominent bluffs situated on the other side of the river.
+Closed to motor vehicles, the herbaceous Sentier des Voyageurs / Voyageurs Pathway close to the Pont du Portage / Portage Bridge offers a superb vantage point from whch to pause and take in both the expanse of the waters of the Rivière des Outaouais / Ottawa River and also the Colline du Parlement / Parliament Hill on the prominent bluffs situated on the other side of the river.

-I think that the Promenade des Voyageurs / Voyageurs Pathway is truly reminiscent of the curious situation at Windsor/Detroit.
+I think that the Sentier des Voyageurs / Voyageurs Pathway is truly reminiscent of the curious situation at Windsor/Detroit.
 It is arguable that the best views of the Detoit, Michigan Riverfront can be obtained from the Windsor, Ontario side of the Detroit River.
-So also here it is reasonable to suggest that the most impressive views of the Federal Capital of Canada's Colline du Parlement / Parliament Hill, built with its towering, Gothic features are most advantageously viewed from the Gatineau side of the river, particularly from the Promenade des Voyageurs / Voyageurs Pathway.
+So also here it is reasonable to suggest that the most impressive views of the Federal Capital of Canada's Colline du Parlement / Parliament Hill, built with its towering, Gothic features are most advantageously viewed from the Gatineau side of the river, particularly from the Sentier des Voyageurs / Voyageurs Pathway.

 (A subjective viewpoint maybe, but one at least with some basis of fact.)

-Downtown Gatineau is a fine base to explore the immediate area; and Promenade des Voyageurs / Voyageurs Pathway close to the Pont du Portage / Portage Bridge certainly offers a memorable start to the pedestrian's or cyclist's exploration.
+Downtown Gatineau is a fine base to explore the immediate area; and Sentier des Voyageurs / Voyageurs Pathway close to the Pont du Portage / Portage Bridge certainly offers a memorable start to the pedestrian's or cyclist's exploration.